Joseph Yuan-Chieh Lo

 Professor of Radiology

 My lab focuses on the diagnosis and treatment of breast cancer using advanced imaging techniques.
-There are 3 main projects: tomosynthesis imaging, radiomics, and breast modeling.
+There are 2 main projects: radiomics and breast modeling.

-Second, radiomics is an interdisciplinary field combining computer vision, machine learning, and informatics.
-We developed computer vision algorithms to detect suspicious mammographic lesions.
-We also created predictive models that use machine learning and statistical analysis in order to classify mammograms as benign versus malignant.
-In ongoing studies funded by NIH and DOD, we are addressing the clinically significant challenge of over-diagnosis of DCIS.
-By exploring the relationship between imaging findings and genomic markers, we hope to predict which cases of DCIS are likely to be indolent vs. aggressive, thus providing women with more personalized risk assessment to inform their treatment decisions.
+First, radiomics is an interdisciplinary field combining computer vision, machine learning, and informatics.
+We develop computer vision algorithms to detect suspicious mammographic lesions.
+We also created predictive models that use machine learning and statistical analysis in order to classify mammograms.
+In ongoing studies funded by NIH, DOD, and several other organizations, we are addressing the clinically significant challenge of over-diagnosis of DCIS.
+By exploring the relationship between imaging findings and genomic markers, we seek to predict which cases of DCIS are likely to be indolent vs. aggressive, thus providing women with more personalized risk assessment to inform their treatment decisions.

-Finally, we are designing new virtual breast models that are based on actual patient data.
+Second, we are designing new virtual breast models that are based on actual patient data.
 These models go far beyond conventional phantoms in portraying realistic breast anatomy.
 Furthermore, we can transform these virtual models into physical form using the latest 3D printing technology.
-Such physical phantoms can be scanned on actual mammography and DBT systems, allowing us to measure image quality in new ways that are not only quantitative but also clinically relevant.
+Such physical phantoms can be scanned on actual mammography and digital breast tomosynthesis systems, allowing us to assess image quality in new ways that are not only quantitative but also clinically relevant.
 We continue to refine the realism of these physical phantoms, and seek to develop new procedures for quality control, system evaluation, and the long term goal of virtual clinical trials.

 Appointments and Affiliations